IBM/gWhisper/README.md

 - `GWHISPER_BUILD_TESTSERVER` (default = ON): Build the testserver.
 This requires openssl to be installed for certificate creation.
 - `GWHISPER_FORCE_BUILDING_GRPC` (default = OFF): Do not use a system installation of gRPC even if found.
 Instead always download and build gRPC from source

-You can set options in cmake with the `-D` flag.
+You can set options in CMake with the `-D` flag.
 For example:

     cmake .. -D GWHISPER_BUILD_TESTSERVER=OFF